satyndragautam/plotly-dash-app/README.md

 ## **<span style="color:#424dc1; font-family:montserrat;">:page_facing_up: Background </span>**
 * **

-After finalizing the app layout, I aimed to create an interactive dashboard using Plotly Dash to provide data-driven insights on US population dynamics.
-This user-friendly dashboard, incorporating data from The US Census Bureau’s Population and Housing Estimates Program (PEP), offers valuable insights into demographic trends across all US counties from 2010 to 2022.
-The project's objectives were to conduct research, analyze data, and develop an aesthetic web-based analytical dashboard to cater to researchers, policymakers, and those interested in population dynamics.
-For more details, [click here](https://data.census.gov/).
+After finalizing the app layout, I used Plotly Dash and many other tools to create an interactive dashboard for US population data from [The US Census Bureau](https://data.census.gov/).
+[This dashboard](https://sites.google.com/view/satyndrakgautam/us-national-statistics) covers demographic trends across all US counties from 2010 to 2022, catering to researchers, policymakers, and those interested in population dynamics.
+For more details, click here.

 ##### **<span style="color:rgba(51, 55, 75, 0.95); font-family:montserrat;">Skills Enhancement </span>**

-After finalizing the app layout, I used Plotly Dash and many other tools to create an interactive dashboard for US population data from The US Census Bureau.
-This dashboard covers demographic trends across all US counties from 2010 to 2022, catering to researchers, policymakers, and those interested in population dynamics.
-For more details, click here.

 I recently completed the [IBM Data Science Professional Certification](https://www.coursera.org/account/accomplishments/professional-cert/SMB6GDH3KV6R) on Coursera, aligning with my goal of advancing skills in Data Science & Software development.
 Throughout the program, I learned Plotly Dash, HTML, CSS, and many other tools, resulting in the development of my first web-based application.

 Moreover, last December 2023, I was at first position as the top researcher/reader in the Plotly community.
 While building my app with Plotly Dash, I spent a significant amount of time exploring the platform, reading through about 925 posts in 25 days, to ensure I could learn more and deliver the best possible solutions.
 Prior to this, I had been exploring Plotly for a long time without signing up in there.
 However, I eventually signed up in October or November, though I honestly don't recall the exact date.
 Engaging with the community's posts has been invaluable for my growth.